kmkr/splendid-nudibranch/content.md

 Title	Fire Urchin
 Latin	Astropyga radiata
 Tags	philippines 2014 anilao urchin
 Desc	Often found in shallow areas, this type of urchin sometimes carpet the sandy floor in large aggregations.
-Having iridescent blue dots, radiant bodies and long moving spines, they certainly brighten up the muddy bays of Anilao.
+Having iridescent blue dots, radiant bodies and long spines, they contribute to brighten up the muddy coast of Anilao.

 DSC02569.jpg

 Title	Tube Dwelling Anemone
-Latin
+Latin	Cerianthus sp. (not confirmed)
 Tags	philippines anilao 2014 anemone
-Desc
+Desc	Not a true anemone only superficially similar, this animal construct a tube in the sand in which they live in.
+It's entire body, including more than 200 tapering tentacles,  can be retracted inside the tube for protection.
+To some animals this creature is a favored meal.

 DSC02594.jpg